unparalleled-js/docs-1/connectors/mssql/select.md

 ![Select rows action](/assets/images/mssql/select-rows-action.png)
 *Select rows action*

-### Table
+### Tables/Views
-First, select a table to work with.
-This can be done either by selecting a table from the pick list, or toggling the input to text mode and typing the full table name.
+First, select a table/view to work with.
+This can be done either by selecting a table or view from the pick list, or toggling the input to text mode and typing the full table/view name.

 ### WHERE condition
 Next, provide a `WHERE` condition to filter rows.
 This condition can be as simple as filtering a single record by it's `ID`.